I am always looking for new ideas for my personal Christmas cards.

 New Years Eve, I can never stay up, and I always take down the tree on New Year’s Day.

 It is not bah humbug!
 It is certainly not that I don’t love to see the tree, I do.
-I love it, I love the welcoming glow, the warmth of the colours, the memories, the beautifully wrapped gifts, I am always excited and can’t wait to decorate when it comes to December, and Kit and I do put the tree up early.
+I love it, I love the welcoming glow, the warmth of the colours, the memories, the beautifully wrapped gifts, I am always excited and can’t wait to decorate when it comes to December, and Kit and I do put the tree up a few days early.

 But, for me, they have to be gone before beginning a new year, carefully wrapped and stored, or I find they impede fresh inspiration, and leftover decorations that move into the New Year seem slightly dingy and out of place.
 A clean palette I suppose.